Gurudongmar Lake

 Gurudongmar Lake is one of the highest lakes in the world and in India, at an elevation of 5430 m according to the Government of Sikkim.
 (Note: Terrain maps indicate an elevation under 5150 m.)
-It is located in the Great Himalayas in the Mangan District in Indian state of Sikkim, and considered sacred by Buddhists and Sikhs.
+It is located in the Great Himalayas in the Mangan district in Indian state of Sikkim, and considered sacred by Buddhists.
 The lake is named after Padmasambhava, who visited it in the 8th century.